bbenedict/bbenedict/100days.md

 ## day 7

 Starting a new defualt-react app on my desktop using Visual Studio.
-I know many people use a pre-packaged as a starting point, but I prefer to take an existing app and hack out all the existing features and data.
+I know many people use a pre-packaged framework as a starting point, but I prefer to take an existing app and hack out all the existing features and data.
 That's the main reason I am using react 16 here.
 I'll be using default-app to explore topics like accessibility and performance.
 Today is more about house keeping to get a base app running.